-Our new Play Reading Series will feature original works by new playwrights as well as optional talk back sessions immediately following.
-The series will hold reading in May and September.
+Our Play Reading Series features original works by new playwrights as well as optional talk back sessions immediately following.
+The series will hold readings twice per year.
 Plays are selected by a reading committee and cast with both local and out-of-town actors.

 The readings are open to the public for a voluntary cash donation of any amount.
 This will be used to cover printing and advertising costs.
 There is no signed seating...we are aiming for a laid back and casual evening at the theatre listening to new works and offering feedback.
 Our bar and concession area will be open during the evening.

 Please join us for a relaxing night at the theatre supporting new playwrights!

 “Waiting for Fair” is absolutely delightful and hilariously clever.
 As the play builds it goes from witty to laugh-out-loud, tears-down-the-cheek funny.

 As it skids along on the cusp of farce, two couples and a single man and woman trade rapid-fire dialogue and staccato phrases that clearly define their relationships and similar viewpoints while ostensibly focusing on whether the single friends, whom one of the others set up, will or won’t have sex, and then what happens to the pair and among the group after they do.

 At first it seems that clever is all the play will be.
 But soon we realize that those early scenes are effective set-ups for everything that comes later as the characters, in differing pairings and settings, get fleshed-out, and the humor develops into huge laughs that had my wife alarmed."

 by Steve Duprey